jadeforrest/blog/content/posts/2021-01-18--implementing-amazons-single-threaded-owner-model/index.md

 One of the challenges the STOs faced was in the interface between leadership and the STOs.
 Ideally, the way this works is that the leadership provides goals, and the STOs choose projects to meet those goals.
 In practice, this can be hard within a small company, when the founders and executives want to be highly involved in the team’s work.
 In our case, the local teams weren’t fully empowered to be autonomous, so they weren’t fully able to make decisions without them being overridden by executives.
 That kind of violated the expectations of the STO model, and resulted in back and forth and friction.

+Another thing to note is that Single Threaded Owners can discourage standardation.
+Each area tends to solve things in different ways.
+So a side effect of this approach is that different teams and different organizations may feel very dissimilar to each other.

 ## Do I recommend the Single Threaded Owner model?

 I believe the STO model is more effective than the standard “3 stool” model of having separate leadership hierarchies.
 But it has downsides and requires more discipline to implement and maintain, so I plan to keep it as a tool I can employ, but not one that I will use in most situations.